soilwise-he/SoilWise-documentation/README.md

 # SoilWise-documentation

+A fixed production version (for delivery) is published at: https://soilwise-documentation.pages.dev/

-A preview version is published at: https://soilwise-he.github.io/SoilWise-documentation/
+A living preview version is published at: https://delivery.soilwise-documentation.pages.dev/

 # Mkdocs